 Why should a business be concerned about what goes down the drain?

 Serious problems can occur when non-domestic wastewaters are discharged into sanitary sewer systems.
 The problems include:

 - Toxic wastes may interfere with the operation of the treatment plant, eliminating the ability to produce reclaimed water.

 - Toxic pollutants may pass through the treatment plant untreated, jeopardizing the quality of the reclaimed water.

 - Wastes containing high levels of toxic metal or organic compounds can contaminate the residuals, eliminating the beneficial use as a soil conditioner.

 - Highly volatile wastes can explode, causing considerable damage, and some wastes may interact to produce toxic gases which pose health hazards

 Do the regulations apply to all businesses or just "Big Industry"?

-How do I know if my business needs a SIU Permit?
+How do I know if my business needs a Significant Industrial User Permit?